-Human African Trypasomiasis, Epidemiology, Cases, Diagnosis and clinical management, One Health
+Human African Trypanosomiasis, Epidemiology, Cases, Diagnosis and clinical management, One Health

-HAT: Human African Trypanosomiasis; CATT: Card-Agglutination Trypanosomiasis Test; AAT: Animal African Trypanosomiasis; WHO: World Health Organisation; LAMP: Loop-Mediated Isothermal Amplification; CSF: Cerebrospinal Fluid
+HAT: Human African Trypanosomiasis; CATT: Card-Agglutination Trypanosomiasis Test; AAT: Animal African Trypanosomiasis; WHO: World Health Organization; LAMP: Loop-Mediated Isothermal Amplification; CSF: Cerebrospinal Fluid

 In the 20th century, HAT has killed millions of people globally and Zimbabwe is among the countries that were affected .
 There is limited information on the current situation of the disease in the country.
 The disease has long been rejected in the National health surveillance system.
 Most of the studies in the country are focusing on AAT than HAT.
 Hence this article aims to document reported HAT cases in Zimbabwe, health complications associated with the disease and provide recommendations that will be used as a tool to eliminate the disease.